-However, if you use HSA funds for some other purpose, the distribution is taxed at ordinary rates with a 20% penalty.
+You shouldn't use HSA funds for some other purpose.
+If you do, the distribution is taxed at ordinary rates with a 20% penalty.
 This applies for distributions you make after Dec.
-31, 2010, unless you become disabled, die, or reach age 65.
+31, 2010.
+There's an exception if you:

-However, your medical expenses might be relatively low and you're able to contribute consistently to an HSA.
-If so, consider these advantages on top of the tax advantages:
+However, your medical expenses might be low, and you can contribute consistently to an HSA.
+If so, consider these extra advantages:

-HSA funds aren’t use it or lose it, unlike flexible spending accounts (FSAs).
-You can keep the funds in the account as long as you wish and use them only when you need to.
+HSA funds aren’t use it or lose it, like flexible spending accounts (FSAs).
+You can keep the funds in the account as long as you want and use them only when you need to.

 There's no waiting period before you can begin taking tax-free distributions, unlike Roth IRAs.

-You might be eligible for a 1-time rollover of IRA or unused FSA funds to help fund your HSA.
+You might be eligible for a one-time rollover of IRA or unused FSA funds to help fund your HSA.

-HDHP premiums are often considerably lower than traditional health-plan premiums.
-With lower premiums, you might have additional funds to handle the HDHP deductible and fund the HSA.
+HDHP premiums are often considerably lower than other common plans.
+This means you might have additional funds to handle the HDHP deductible and fund the HSA.

 Employers might fund some or all of the HSA for you.
 Employer contributions are tax-exempt.